Businesses react to ruling against Biden vaccine mandate

 “If your priority is the economy, or your own health, or the health of others, you would agree with my approach,” Simons said.

 Administration officials believe that even though the OSHA rule has been blocked, it drove millions of people to get vaccinated.
-Companies that used mandates to achieve relatively high vaccination rates may decide that they have accomplished enough.
+But companies that used mandates to achieve relatively high vaccination rates may decide that they have accomplished enough.

 Ford Motor Co. said it was “encouraged by the 88% of U.S. salaried employees who are already vaccinated.”
 The car maker said it would review the court decision to see if it needs to change a requirement that most U.S. salaried workers get the shots.

-Note: This story has been corrected to read that Marc Perrone is the president, not the CEO, of the UFCW.